-This year the hamster model for CDAD was used in multiple (17) studies under three different protocols.
-Each study was comprised of 25-105 animals in order to evaluate the therapeutic efficacy of test compounds or vaccine candidates in the CDAD model.
+This year the hamster model for CDAD was used in two studies under two different protocols.
+The studies were designed to evaluate the therapeutic efficacy of test compounds or vaccine candidates in the CDAD model.
 Disease was induced by a single dose of the clindamycin, which disrupts the normal intestinal flora, followed by infection with C. difficile.
 A typical control is the use of Vancomycin, a standard of care for C. difficile infections.
-Like the uninfected controls, hamsters treated with Vancomycin did not display CDAD and survived to the end of the study at which time they were humanely euthanized were placed in Category C. There were 123 hamsters that fell into Category C. Animals that were infected with C. Difficle and in the sham treated or test article treated groups were all categorized as E. There were 921 hamsters that fell into Category E. All study animals were monitored at least twice daily during the acute phase for signs of disease including diarrhea, weight loss, piloerection' lethargy, and ambulatory discomfort.
+Like the uninfected controls, hamsters treated with Vancomycin did not display CDAD and survived to the end of the study at which time they were humanely euthanized were placed in Category C. There were 27 hamsters that fell into Category C. Animals that were infected with C. Difficle and in the sham treated or test article treated groups that developed disease were all categorized as E. There were 72 hamsters that fell into Category E. All study animals were monitored at least twice daily during the acute phase for signs of disease including diarrhea, weight loss, piloerection, lethargy, and ambulatory discomfort.
 Animals that appeared moribund during observation were immediately humanely euthanized.
+An additional 109 hamsters were used for 2 other models under 2 different protocols which fell under Category D.

 The C. difficile studies are classified as pain category E since the animals will display symptoms of diarrhea and become moribund prior to death or euthanasia.
-Other than supportive care, no anesthetics or analgesics (non-steroidal or opioid) were given.
+Other than supportive care, no anesthetics, or analgesics (non-steroidal or opioid) were given.
 The effect of analgesics may cause a delay of gastric clearance and therefore increase the disease severity and decrease time to death in the control group.
 Also, since there is the potential for analgesics to impact the pharmacokinetic properties of the test compounds, the impact of analgesics could result in false data.